Marshal Contact Information

 Not unless you are working with TV, Scoring with a Group or helping with the Shuttle Driving (moving players quickly from one place to another to keep a good pace of play).
 These positions need consistency and flow throughout the week for the Head of the Group they are working for.

 For Marshalling, the minimum working requirement is two days.

 There are Reporting Times given to volunteers within two separate time session bands and volunteers have the choice of which one they are able to work within.
 The working day for each is roughly the time of a game of golf…..so between 4-5 hours, but you can take food and drink out with you and return to enjoy a cool and quiet time in the Marshals’ Lounge.

 What age do I have to be to volunteer?

 The minimum age is 18 years upwards, as long as you are fit enough to help out.

 Can I have a variety of roles?

 You certainly can, but only if you are a Marshal.
 There are Static roles where you assist in a particular area, and Walking roles where will walk with a Group of Players on one particular match.
 You can switch between the two, which is a good idea if you cannot do too much walking.
-There are many different Static roles and it is fun to have a variety, but should you enjoy a particular role, you can request to stay there for all the days you are working.
+There are many different Static roles, and it is fun to experience a variety, but should you enjoy a particular role, you can request to stay there for all the days you are working.

 I have trouble walking – are there any positions for me?